Advertiser Disclosure

 Image Credit: point.me

-Note that you can register the loyalty programs you belong to so that point.me will remember these and use them as a filter.
+If you add your loyalty programs to your account, point.me will remember them as a filter.

 Image Credit: point.me